thotfulpodcast/thotfulpodcast.github.io/README.md

 #Thotful the Podcast

-# Using the Jekyll Modern Blog

-A Simple, Clean and responsive modern blog for jekyll.

-## Attributions
-Based off of this [article from Codrops](http://tympanus.net/codrops/?p=24222) Using Sample images from [Fancy Crave](http://fancycrave.com/)

-## License

-Based off of this [Article on Codrops](http://tympanus.net/codrops/?p=24222)
+This is the source for the Thotful podcast website.

-Created by Claudio Calautti for Codrops.
-Released under the [GNU GPL license v3](https://www.gnu.org/licenses/gpl-3.0.html).
+For now, using the open sources [Jeyll Modern Blog](http://jekyllthemes.org/themes/modernblog/) under a [GNU GPL license v3](https://www.gnu.org/licenses/gpl-3.0.html).

-Changes being that I made it jekyll ready and smushed the CSS together.